nps1ngh/simple-autograd/README.md

 For a comprehensive example using these, please see the included [training script](examples/train.py) under [examples](examples).
+It allows training a simple MLP, a CNN or a ViT.

 The purpose of this was to test and demonstrate the capabilities of the engine.
 The script can train a simple MLP using `nn` up to +95% test accuracy on the MNIST